 The Orb is a ten metre wide by three metre tall dome that has been installed in the East of York Minster’s Quire, directly below the Great East Window.
 You can actually walk inside The Orb to see displays of five newly-conserved panels taken from the Great East Window.
 Four of the stained glass panels are permanently on display and one is changed each month.

 The panels are the brainchild of unsung British artist, John Thornton.
 They are of such international importance that this collection is comparable with an exhibition of Rembrandt or Vermeer.
 Find out more >

 Cutting-edge science meets ancient craftsmanship in the largest conservation and restoration project of its kind in the UK.
 The project is drawing upon international expertise from masons and carvers to glass conservators at the award-winning stone and stained glass studios.

 The Stoneyard - almost 3,500 stones need conserving or replacing on the East End.
 Tradiotional, medieval skills and ground-breaking technology work hand-in-hand to keep the structure secure for the future.

 The Bedern Studio and York Glazier's Trust - John Thornton's Great East Window would have been a magnificent sight when first revealed, but time and repair have not been kind.
 Over 600 years later, it has become the world’s largest jigsaw.
 Click here to find out more...

-As part of York Minster Revealed, The Undercroft and Treasury are being transformed into a series of dynamic new interactive galleries and exhibitions.
+As part of York Minster Revealed, The Undercroft and Treasury have been transformed into a series of dynamic new interactive galleries and exhibitions

-In this brand new experience within the underground chambers of York Minster, history is alive and breathing: a rare place where all times co-exist.
-Walk in the footsteps of Roman soldiers, discover dramatic events that threatened the existence of the Minster, and explore the lives of the people, past and present, who have made this one of the greatest cathedrals in the world.
+Experience a rare place where all times co-exist and where history is alive and breathing within the underground chambers of York Minster.
+Walk in the footsteps of Roman soldiers and discover dramatic events that threatened the very existence of York Minster.
+Explore the lives and treasures of the people, past and present, who have made this one of the greatest cathedrals in the world.